EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 ERROR:  invalid page in block 10 of relation base/12066/16390
 ```

 ...
-And our checksum-checking Postgres catches it, just as it's supposed to.
-And, obviously, we can't modify anything on that page either, as Postgres would need to read it into the shared buffer before any tuples there could be modified.
+And our checksum-checking Postgres catches it, just as it’s supposed to.
+And, obviously, we can’t modify anything on that page either, as Postgres would need to read it into the shared buffer before any tuples there could be modified.

 ```nohighlight
 postgres=# UPDATE filler SET txt ='Postgres Rules!'
 WHERE txt = '-9997999';